Esperal Tablet (Disulfiram): Alcohol Aversion Therapy | For Alcohol Dependence Management and Relapse Prevention

 Common Side Effects

-These effects are usually temporary and often improve as the body adjusts to the medicine.
+These effects are generally short-term and often reduce as the body adapts.

 • Severe fatigue or weakness